Walter Elsaesser

 Walter Alexander Elsaesser (1924–1999) was a businessman.
 He served as an executive with Pan American Airlines for 31 years and rose to the position of Divisional Vice President for Atlantic Operations.
-After retiring from the airline, Elsaesser served with the International Executive Service Corps; he assisted the development of the tourism and hospitality industry in Bulgaria, Zimbabwe, Russia, Latvia, and the Ukraine.
+After retiring from the airline, Elsaesser served with the International Executive Service Corps; he assisted the development of the tourism and hospitality industry in Bulgaria, Zimbabwe, Russia, Latvia, and Ukraine.

 Early life and education

 Elsaesser was born on February 18, 1924, in Morristown, New Jersey.
 He attended the Morristown School (now the Morristown-Beard School).
 During his time at the school, he served as senior prefect (a student leadership role selected by faculty).
 Elsaesser also played on the school's ice hockey team and served as its team captain.
 After graduating from the Morristown School in 1942, he entered Princeton University in Princeton, New Jersey.
 Elsaesser studied at the university for six months before leaving to join the U.S. Army Air Forces as a pilot.
 While serving from February 1943 to July 1946, he flew the P-40, the B-24, and the B-17.

 Returning to Princeton, Elsaesser completed his bachelor's degree in economics in 1949.
 During his time at the university, he played for the Princeton Tigers men's ice hockey team.
 Elsaesser tied for the team's top scoring honor during the 1947-1948 hockey season.